Williams sisters: Women's doubles

-Boycott of the Indian Wells Masters
+Boycott of the Indian Wells Open

-During the 2001 Indian Wells Masters tournament in Indian Wells, California, controversy erupted when Venus Williams withdrew four minutes prior to her semifinal match with her sister Serena.
+During the 2001 Indian Wells Open tournament in Indian Wells, California, Venus Williams withdrew four minutes prior to her semifinal match with her sister Serena.

 The following day, Serena played Kim Clijsters in the final.
-Venus and her father, (coach to her and Serena) Richard Williams were booed as they made their way to their seats.
-Serena was booed intermittently during the final, in which she defeated Clijsters, 4–6, 6–4, 6–2, and even during the presentation ceremony.
+As Richard Williams and Venus made their way to their seats, the crowd booed, and some spectators yelled verbal jabs.
+Serena was booed often during the match, which she won 4–6, 6–4, 6–2, and the booing continued into the presentation ceremony.

 Richard accused the crowds at Indian Wells of overt racism, saying, "The white people at Indian Wells, what they've been wanting to say all along to us finally came out: 'Nigger, stay away from here, we don't want you here'".
-However, no other reports of verbal racism were reported to tournament officials, although Venus has stated without elaboration, "I heard what he heard."
+When Venus was asked about her father's statements, she said, "I heard what he heard."
 Oracene Price (mother and coach of Venus and Serena) accused the crowd of "taking off their hoods".

 Effects and criticism

 After the initial controversy, neither Williams sister played the tournament in Indian Wells for 14 years.
 The Women's Tennis Association currently classifies the Indian Wells tournament as a Premier Mandatory event for all eligible players.
-Exceptions are made when players engage in tournament promotions, but Venus and Serena both declined to promote the tournament; WTA Tour CEO Larry Scott agreed he would not, promotionally, "put them in a position that is going to be awkward," and tournament director Charlie Pasarell has stated he would accept the WTA tour's ruling.
+Exceptions are made when players engage in tournament promotions, but Venus and Serena both declined to promote the tournament; WTA Tour CEO Larry Scott agreed he would not, promotionally, "put them in a position that is going to be awkward", and tournament director Charlie Pasarell has stated he would accept the WTA tour's ruling.

 Allegations had been made before Venus's withdrawal that Richard Williams decided who won the matches between his daughters.
 Those allegations continued and increased as a result of her withdrawal.

-Richard has said that racial epithets were used against him and Venus as they sat in the stands during the final, but no official complaints were recorded by the tournament.
-Venus and Serena have been criticized for refusing to discuss the controversy, as some believe that their silence perpetuates racism.
+Richard has said that racial epithets were used against him and Venus as they sat in the stands during the final.

 Serena discusses what happened in her view at Indian Wells in detail in an entire chapter titled "The Fiery Darts of Indian Wells" in her 2009 autobiography, On the Line.
 She says that on the morning of the semifinal, Venus told the tour trainer that she had injured her knee and didn't think she could play and tried for hours to get approval from the trainer to withdraw, but the tournament officials kept stalling.